Battle of Kanagawa: History

 On the border between the Kōzuke and Musashi provinces, Kazumasu faced off against the Hōjō forces at Kanegawa.
 Kazumasu had 18,000 troops, while the Hōjō wielded 55,000, Kazumasu's defeat and retreated to Nagashima.

+On July 7, as the Oda clan learned of the defeat of Takigawa Kazumasu by the Hōjō clan at this battle, Toyotomi Hideyoshi sent a letter to Tokugawa Ieyasu to give him authorization to lead military operation to secure the provinces of Kai and Shinano from the Hōjō and Uesugi clans.